wonderbird/gof-patterns/Repository/csharp/README.md

 # Repository in C#

-## Setup MongoDB
+## Run MongoDB in Docker

+Although not required by the code in this solution, the [docker-compose.yml](./docker-compose.yml) stack shows how to configure a MongoDB instance.

-Use the [docker-compose.yml](./docker-compose.yml) file to start MongoDB and the admin UI mongodb-express:
+Start MongoDB and the admin UI mongodb-express:

 ```shell
 docker-compose up